ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why leadership relies on confidence theater
+   - Exploring how the illusion of control keeps society functioning
    - Finding the satirical angle
    - Making it relatable and timeless